 College Students and Self-Esteem in NYC

-College is often described as one of the most exciting times in life—but for many students, it’s also one of the most emotionally challenging.
-Beneath the surface of classes, internships, and social events, there’s a quieter struggle that shapes nearly every aspect of the college experience: self-esteem.
+College is often described as one of the most exciting times in life—but for many students, it's also one of the most emotionally challenging.
+Beneath the surface of classes, internships, and social events, there's a quieter struggle that shapes nearly every aspect of the college experience: self-esteem.
+My experience teaching at Marymount Manhattan College, the Executive MBA Program at Saint Joseph's University, and the University of Rhode Island has given me firsthand insight into the emotional pressures faced by both students and working professionals.

 From a psychoanalytic, self-psychological perspective, self-esteem isn't just about "feeling good about yourself."
 It's about the stability of your sense of self—how cohesive, confident, and secure you feel internally, especially in the face of stress, comparison, and uncertainty.